chienleow/ecommerce_app/README.md

 # EcommerceApp

 Welcome to the Ecommerce App!
-This is a Ruby gem with a CLI to view and navigate [eBay](https://www.ebay.com/) categories and the listing titles from each categories.
+This is a Ruby gem with a CLI to view and navigate [eBay](https://www.ebay.com/) categories and the listing titles from each category.

 ## Installation